Driveway Paving Cost in San Antonio (2026)

 Community❓Common Questions

-Yes, the City of San Antonio requires a permit for new driveways or widening existing ones.
-Fees typically range from $35 for basic Bexar County right-of-way permits to $150 for city-specific residential foundation or widening permits.
+Yes, the City of San Antonio requires a permit for new driveway construction or expansions.
+Fees typically range from $50 to $300 depending on the project scope and drainage requirements.

 📊Our Methodology